John French (musician): Other projects

 French was briefly involved and co-wrote some songs with Mallard, a group formed by other Magic Band members who left in 1974 after tensions within the band (reportedly caused mainly by Beefheart's domineering, sometimes abusive, behavior) finally reached a breaking point.
 Following Mallard, John joined Rattlesnakes and Eggs on drums and vocals for an extended stay.

 French has subsequently made solo records, and played with the experimental group French Frith Kaiser Thompson and again with Henry Kaiser in Crazy Backwards Alphabet.

 In 2000, he was involved in compiling and writing the sleeve notes for the anthology of Beefheart rarities Grow Fins.
 He also gave his insights into the problems of working with Beefheart in the BBC documentary The Artist Formerly Known as Captain Beefheart.

-The Magic Band reformation
+The Magic Band re-formation

-2003 saw him reform The Magic Band as a live act with Rockette Morton, Denny Walley, and Gary Lucas.
+2003 saw him re-form The Magic Band as a live act with Rockette Morton, Denny Walley, and Gary Lucas.
 They divided the show into an instrumental and a vocal section.
 French handled the vocals and harmonica, handing over the drum kit to Robert Williams when he was singing.
 They released an album, Back to the Front, in 2004 and a live CD, 21st Century Mirror Men, in 2005.
 The Magic Band continued to tour regularly until 2017.